eigentechnologies/touchy_feely/README.md

 # Touchy Feely
-This project is a aimed at identifying the most negative modules and files in your project.
+This project is aimed at identifying the most negative and positive modules and files in your project.

 ## Touchy
 The `touchy` module acts as a loader (toucher) for a module or file.